 - Bettor decides whether the favorite or underdog will win.

 - The favorite wins if their score minus the point spread is greater than the underdog’s score.

 - The underdog wins if their score plus the point spread is greater than the favorite’s score.

-- Bet ties if underdog’s score plus spread equals favorite’s score.
+- The bet ties or “pushes” if the underdog’s score plus the spread equals the favorite’s score.

-Popular straight bet.
-Sportsbook wants a balanced betting market.
+Point spread betting is a popular straight bet.
+The sportsbook wants a balanced betting market.
 It will adjust spread and juice values to encourage betting on one side more than the other.
 Sportsbooks may offer ½ point spreads.
-This means tie bets are not possible.
+This means tie bets or “pushes” are not possible.